epoca-technology/epoca-core-api/docs/POSTGRES.md

 ##
 ## Database User

-Setup the password on the postgres user: `ALTER USER postgres WITH PASSWORD '123456';`
+Setup the password on the postgres user:

+`ALTER USER postgres WITH PASSWORD 'C*KQiVaNdBYm,J#q$VU83kkSk|o)J6m.d#6A,$}r1XeKMd2g~d';`

+*Important: The password specified above will be the one used for dev.
+The production machine has a different password.

 ##
 ## Clusters